wultra/enrollment-server/docs/Deploying-Enrollment-Server.md

 - Java 17 (LTS release)

 The Enrollment Server may run on other Java versions, however we do not perform extensive testing with non-LTS releases.

+## How to Disable Display of Tomcat Version

+It case you do not want to show Tomcat version on error pages when deploying Enrollment server, you can use the following configuration:

+- Edit the file `<install-directory>/conf/server.xml`.
+- Search for the parameters `<Host name="..."/>`.
+- Just below that line, insert the following parameters `<Valve className="org.apache.catalina.valves.ErrorReportValve" showReport="false" showServerInfo="false"/>`.
+- Restart Tomcat.